 “For me that says a lot about being yourself because remaining true to who you are can get you further than trying to change just to fit into a circumstance.
 I’m not going to do anything any differently just because of who I am descended from.
 I am already the person I was meant to be and that is something that was passed down to me by my parents and their parents before them.
 Lisa Gioconda left her mark on me and my family long before the press ever found out about our association. ”

 It was refreshing to hear Natalia speak in such a considered and balanced fashion about a story that has really captured the imagination of the global press.
-For me it demonstrated that whilst she was clearly proud to be associated with such a prestigious work of art, she was still intelligent enough to realise that you were much more likely to get where you were trying to go to if you kept your feet on the ground.
+For me, it demonstrated that whilst she was clearly proud to be associated with such a prestigious work of art, she was still intelligent enough to realise that you were much more likely to get where you were trying to go if you keep your feet on the ground.

 Humble as ever, Natalia gave a little shake of her head and smiled.